innovationOUtside/jupyter_anywidget_graphviz/README.md

   }
 ```

-The `-w / --widget-name` setting can be used to pass set the widget withing the magic and it does not need to be passed again.
+The `-w / --widget-name` setting can be used to set the widget within the magic and it does not need to be passed again.

 The widget can also be set via line magic: `%setwidget g`